 If you want to prevent crises rather than manage them, then you’ll need to be almost totally proactive — in other words, early — in your approach to helping your students.
 Kids escalate when they’re having difficulty meeting certain expectations.
 Once a kid spins is escalating or has already spun out of control, you’re late…an unmet expectation (or what we call an unsolved problem) has already occurred.
 So de-escalation is late…and restraint and seclusion, you’re very late.
 We need to get you out of the heat of the moment.
-In this next video, Dr. Greene describes how to get there, and explains the Cycle of Restraint and Seclusion depicted below.
+In this next video, Dr. Greene describes how to get there, and explains the Sequence of Restraint and Seclusion depicted below.

 To help you be proactive, the CPS model involves using a simple instrument called the Assessment of Lagging Skills and Unsolved Problems (ALSUP) to help you identify — yes, exactly — a student’s lagging skills and unsolved problems.
 That’s the information that’s been missing.
 The ALSUP should become the standard pre-referral, triage instrument in your building.
 And in this video, Dr. Greene explains how to use it.

 (You’ll probably want to reference the ALSUP while you’re listening…you can find it here.